ntrezowan/the-plain/_posts/2019-01-21-Upgrading F5 Active-Standby pair.md

 SSLv2 is no longer supported and has been removed.
 The 'sslv2' keyword in the cipher string of the ssl profile (/Common/clientssl-test) has been ignored.
 SSLv2 is no longer supported and has been removed.
 The 'sslv2' keyword in the cipher string of the ssl profile (/Common/serverssl-test) has been ignored.
 ```
-Fix the issues before you go forward with upgrading F5. `WARNING` can be ignored but not suggested.
+Fix the issues before you go forward with upgrading F5. `WARNING` can be ignored but not suggested.<br /><br />
+To turn off Auto-Failback on both F5 before upgrade to prevent active-active condition, do the following in v13 or above;
+  a) On the Main menu, Click Device Management > Traffic Group > traffic-group-1
+  b) Uncheck "Always Failback to First Device if it is Available"
+  c) Click Save
+  d) Do a config sync<br /><br />
+Do the following to disable Auto failover in v12 or below;
+  a) On the Main menu, Click Device Management > Traffic Groups
+  b) Select traffic-group-1
+  c) Select Advanced from Configuration
+  d) Uncheck Auto Failover
+  e) Click Update

 ### C. Open a proactive service request with F5 Technical Support
 Proactive service requests provide F5 Technical Support advance notice of your maintenance window to save time in case a problem arises that requires F5 Technical Support assistance.
 Here is more on this;